yaz0r/Azel/README.md

-# Azel: Reverse engineering of a game where you play a spirit controlling a mercenary with an edge and a dragon
+# Azel: Reverse engineering of Panzer Dragoon Saga

 # Build
 Only Windows builds are supported right now.
 You need vs2022 installed with CMake